Backblaze/B2_Command_Line_Tool/doc/source/replication.rst

 Replication
 ########################

-If you have access to accounts hosting both source and destination bucket (it can be the same account), we recommend using ``replication-setup`` command described below.
+If you have access to accounts hosting both source and destination bucket (it can be the same account), we recommend using ``replication setup`` command described below.
 Otherwise use :ref:`manual setup <replication_manual_setup>`.

 ***********************
 Automatic setup